gberger/gberger.github.io/_posts/2014-09-23-playing-with-the-twilio-api-at-hackgt.md

 ---
 layout: post
-title: "Playing with the Twilio API"
+title: "Playing with the Twilio API at HackGT"
 description: "During HackGT, I built 3 apps using Twilio's API"
 permalink: /blog/6/playing-with-the-twilio-api-at-hackgt
 redirect_from: